Willow-Bark-Co-op/web/content/team/index.md

 Noah lives in Asheville, NC with his wife, two children, two dogs, and four laying hens.
 He has deep experience in Python and Django, and has worked extensively with PHP and Javascript.

+#### Sam Whited

+Sam has over 8 years of experience delivering projects for some of the largest and most scalable codebases in the world.
+He also has extensive open source and standards body work including contributions to projects such as the Go programming language, Docker, and authoring specs for the IETF and XSF.
+In 2014 Sam set out to do a bit of lite hiking at the southern terminus of the Appalachian Trail in Georgia.
+Five and a half months later he found himself submitting Mt.
+Katahdin, roughly 2100 miles from where he started.